STEM Racing

 Denford Ltd. unveiled a new track and timing system that debuted at the 2017 World Finals.
 All components are manufactured in-house, at lower cost than the previous Pitsco-produced track.
 The track's launching mechanism has had numerous reliability issues since its introduction.

 In 2018, the competition's logo was updated to incorporate Formula One's updated logo, and the Bernie Ecclestone World Champions trophy was replaced with a new trophy incorporating the new logo and the car of the 2017 World Champions, Hyperdrive.

 The 2020 F1 in Schools World Finals was postponed twice due to the effects of the COVID-19 pandemic.
 The World Finals 2020–21 was held as a virtual event in the UK in June 2021, with 43 competing teams.

-In 2024, Formula 1 announced that the competition would be rebranded STEM Racing.
+In 2024, Formula 1 announced that the competition would be rebranded from F1 in Schools to STEM Racing.